 - Avoid travel after midnight (especially on Fridays and Saturdays).

 - Refer to safety ratings before buying your next vehicle.
-See vehicle Safety Ratings.
+See Safety Ratings.

 - Never use illegal drugs.
-Using illicit drugs causes a large proportion of traffic fatalities.
+Using illicit drugs causes a large proportion of traffic deaths.

 - Don’t use a car phone, put on make-up, comb your hair, or eat while driving.

-Illinois Secretary of State.
+- IL Sec of State.
 A Quick Guide to Safe Driving.
-Springfield: Secretary of State, 2014.

-National Highway Traffic Safety Administration.
+- Nat Highway Traff Safety Admin.
 Safe Driving for Older Adults.
-Washington: The Administration, 2003.